Colorado Divorce Procedures

 • The other divorcing partner is given 20 days to file a Response from the date of service.
 If the service is done outside the state, then 30 days are allocated

-• As per the statute, from the date of service minimum 90 days period should pass by after which, the divorce decree might be issued
+• As per the statute, from the date of service, a minimum of 90-day period should pass by, following which the divorce decree might be issued

 Middle stage of Colorado Divorce Procedure